jaclx5/5-min-ds/_posts/2023-08-01-sequence_alignments_2.md

 </code>
 </pre>

+Note that until this moment we are just concerned in transforming $$A$$ into $$B$$, so, for now, any sequence of operations that achieves this goal is good enough.

-## Some Alignments Are Better Than Others
+# Some Alignments Are Better Than Others - The Optimal Alignment

-From the examples above it is easy to imagine that a huge number of possible alignments between two sequences exists.
-In fact, for those two small sequences there are [almost 20000 possible alignments](#note1).
+From the examples above it is easy to imagine that the number of possible alignments between two sequences is huge.
+In fact, for sequences as small as the ones from our example there are [almost 20000 possible alignments](#note1).

-With so many possible alignments the question that arises is: __"How to find _the best alignment_ of all?"__

-In order to answer this question we must compute a score for each alignment and choose, as the "[best alignment](#note2)", the one with the highest score.
-A simple way to define a score is to assign a value to each operation that generates the alignment.
+With so many possible alignments it would be really nice to find __"the _best alignment_ of all"__.
+To define "_best_" we must first compute a score for each alignment, so we can compare them numerically and choose, as the "[best alignment](#note2)", the one with the highest score.

-As a simple example lets take the first of the above alignments:
+A practical way to define a score is to assign a value to each operation that generates the alignment and sum all these values.

+Lets go back to the sequences of our previous example:

 <pre class="graybox">
 <code class="python">